 Specifically, ecosystem restoration actions will help to recover currently endangered and threatened species and maintain populations of non-listed species.
 Recovering listed species will ease current and prevent future regulatory restrictions on water diversions, thereby increasing the quantity and reliability of water available for irrigation.
 Rehabilitating Delta levees, a task too expensive for many individual farmers, will protect the long-term viability of Delta agriculture.
 Levee improvements will also reduce the risk of levee failure and corresponding saltwater intrusion.
-Delta levee rehabilitation, therefore, in conjunction with new or modified water storage and conveyance facilities would improve the quantity and quality of water supply, both in terms of its quality and quantity.
+Delta levee rehabilitation, therefore, in conjunction with new or modified water storage and conveyance facilities would improve the quantity and quality of water taken from the Delta.
+The suite of water management tools will also improve the reliability of water supply, both in terms of its quality and quantity.
 Reducing uncertainty of water supply and quality will enable farmers and irrigation districts to plan for the future and invest their resources strategically.
 The EWA will help reduce conflicts between fish and Delta operations, therefore benefitting farmers dependent upon Delta exports.